A Little Bit of Reinforcement Learning from Human Feedback

 Chapter Contents

-[Incomplete] Constitutional AI and AI Feedback
+Constitutional AI & AI Feedback

 1. Human data is high-noise and low-bias,